 PACS Instrument and Calibration page for Archive Users

 Welcome to the PACS instrument and calibration page.
-You will find here a set of top-level information about the PACS instrument and its characteristics, together with recommendations on how to best exploit the archival data offered for this instrument in the Herschel Science Archive (HSA).
-Because more detailed and targeted documentation is often available somewhere else, this page is essentially a gateway to all relevant information needed to best use the PACS products.
+On this page you will find summary of all information on the PACS instrument, its observing modes, its calibration, and the data products that can be downloaded from the Herschel Science Archive (HSA), and links to all relevant, more details documentation.
+This page is essentially a gateway to all relevant information needed to best use PACS products for your science.

 PACS consisted of two sub-instruments: an imaging photometer with three broad bands centred at 70, 100 and 160 µm, and a two-camera Integral Field Spectrometer covering 50–210 µm.
 Where necessary, the information provided here is separated by sub-instrument.

 A quite extensive set of documentation is compiled in the PACS section of the Herschel Explanatory Legacy Library (HELL).
-In order to get acquainted with PACS products, and how to best exploit them, the following top-level documents from the HELL should be read first:
+If you are new to working with PACS data, we recommend you read the following documents before beginning your work:

 In addition to these documents, the following web-sites contain useful information:

 - Data Products Known Issues: for known issues concerning all Herschel products, for example artefacts that were not corrected or issues to be aware of, or just to consider, when working with PACS products.

 - What’s New in HIPE 15: for a listing of what is new in the software, the data-reduction pipelines, the calibration, and the data products in the latest release of HIPE.
 Since the final version of HIPE and the data calibration have been released, there is no longer a real need to consult these pages unless you are comparing newly-obtained PACS products to those which were reduce many years ago.

 - NHSC PACS pages: there is some information provided on these pages which is complimentary to that given here, for example the tutorials.